01 of 12

 10 of 12

 When most people think of Philadelphia they don’t necessarily associate it with its industrial past, but more so with its historical background.
 The Liberty Bell, Independence Hall, and the Independence National Historical Park all harken back to the city where it all started.
-Textbook legends made their way through the city streets, marking their territory and ultimately shaping the city into what it is today.
-However, the city was very much rooted in industry.
+Textbook legends made their way through the city streets, marking their territory and ultimately shaping the city into what it is today, but the city was rooted in the industry.

 Today things are a little different.
 Art and culture dominate the landscape with notable venues like the Philadelphia Museum of Art, Please Touch Museum and the Academy of Natural Sciences of Drexel University, bringing Philadelphia to the forefront of creativity.Continue to 11 of 12 below.